ovotech/circleci-orbs/jaws-journey-deploy/README.md

 ### tf-plan
 **Description**

-This step performs a linting step to make sure the terraform styling is standardised, and then runs a terraform plan - based on the files provided in the path parameter.
+This step performs a linting step to make sure the terraform styling is in a standardised format, and then runs a terraform plan - based on the files provided in the path parameter.

 **Parameters**
 * attach_workspace: Boolean field to indicate whether you want to attach to the workspace 'working'.
 This is defaulted to false, and is only used for the template build.
 * path: The path of the terraform files you are wanting to run against - **Note** remember to omit the root terraform directory from your path.
 As shown in the hierarchy example below Journeys will typically contain a main and kubernetes subfolder.
 * environment: Indicates which environment the code is being deployed to.
 Expected values are `[sandbox, nonprod, prod]`

 ```
 terraform
 └───kubernetes